 Little to no shadow = low light.

 There are usually two ways to kill an indoor plant: the quick way is to forget to water it.
 The other way, which takes a bit longer, is to not have enough light for the plant's survival.
 How many times have I killed a plant with the "Death by Light" method?
 Many.
 Too many to count.
 Had I had this little trick to help define my indoor light needs, I would have saved a lot of indoor plants and be wintering in my very own jungle right now. :o)

 Like this?
 Want to know more about gardening in miniature?
 You've come to the right place, we built the hobby and we're still growing it along with you.
-Get your FREE Mini Garden Gazette newsletter delivered straight to your inbox every Friday afternoon here.
+Get your FREE Mini Garden Gazette newsletter delivered straight to your inbox every few days right here.